himanshuteotia/notes/system-design/consistent-hashing.md

 * Hash value = Position on road
 * Rule = Go to next shop clockwise
 * Only a few users change when a shop is added or removed.

----

-Would you like me to now write **interview notes on this with diagrams** and save it?